cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/webpack.md

 ## Bring your own configuration

 You can tell Wrangler to use a custom webpack configuration file by setting `webpack_config` in your `wrangler.toml`.
-You'll want to make sure that `target` is always `webworker`.
+You’ll want to make sure that `target` is always `webworker`.

 ### Example